Abbey Line: Past connections

-The line was built in its current form: a branch from Watford to St. Albans.
+The line was built in its current form, as a branch from Watford to St. Albans.
 However, the line was at times connected to two other lines.
 One, the Hatfield and St Albans Railway, opened in 1865 from St. Albans Abbey station to the East Coast Main Line at Hatfield.
-Mostly a local route, the construction of the Midland main line ensured that it never became popular with the critical market of passengers to London.
-It closed to passengers in 1951, part of a cutback of minor routes after the war.
-The whole route closed to goods in 1964, though a short stub at the Hatfield end lasted until 1968.
+Mostly a local route, the construction of the Midland Main Line ensured that it never became popular with the critical market of passengers to London.
+It closed to passengers in 1951, as part of a cutback of minor routes after the war.
+The whole route closed to goods in 1964, although a short stub at the Hatfield end lasted until 1968.

-During construction of the Midland main line in the 1860s, a branch was laid from near How Wood to the Midland route to carry building materials.
-Never used by passenger services, Ordnance Survey maps indicate it closed between 1883 and 1898 although the embankment and an abutment facing Watling Street remain visible.
+During construction of the Midland Main Line in the 1860s, a branch was laid from the Abbey Line at the original site of Park Street & Frogmore station (now the site of How Wood station) to the Midland Railway at the later site of Napsbury station to carry building materials.
+Never used by passenger services, Ordnance Survey maps indicate it closed between 1871 and 1896, although the embankment in Park Street and the west abutment of the bridge over Watling Street remain visible.
+The bridge over the River Ver just east of Watling Street was still intact in 2001.
 As part of a cost-cutting plan in the 1980s, British Rail examined reopening this, with the aim of diverting the branch to the City station and selling off the valuable Abbey station site.

 The line today

 Operations

 Passenger services are operated by London Northwestern Railway.

 Stations on the branch are unstaffed.
 Some have ticket machines; otherwise tickets must be bought on the train.
 Passengers starting their journey at Watford Junction, which is staffed, must have a valid ticket prior to boarding the train, in compliance with National Rail conditions of carriage.

 The Abbey line is part of the Network Rail Strategic Route 18, SRS 18.10 and is classified as a Rural line.

-From 13 December 2021 the 21:10 service from London Euston travels directly to St Albans Abbey station each evening, without having to change at Watford Junction.